-Simon Fraser University will pay tribute to the accomplishments of a dozen distinguished individuals with honorary degrees—from the youngest recipient of the Nobel Prize for Economics, to the founder of Orange Shirt Day, along with celebrated artists, former politicians, and science and technology innovators—during 2023 spring and fall Convocation ceremonies.
+Simon Fraser University will pay tribute to the accomplishments of distinguished individuals with honorary degrees—from the youngest recipient of the Nobel Prize for Economics, to the founder of Orange Shirt Day, along with celebrated artists, former politicians, and science and technology innovators—during 2023 spring and fall Convocation ceremonies.

 SFU’s honorary degree is the highest honour conferred by the university.
 The degrees are awarded during convocation ceremonies in June and October, to distinguished individuals in recognition of their scholarly, scientific or artistic achievement, or exceptional contributions to the public good.

 June honorary degree recipients:

 Adelle Blackett is an acclaimed scholar, educator, advocate and international leader in human rights, trade law and labour rights, whose tireless work has advanced social justice.
 A law professor at McGill University who holds a Canada Research Chair in Transnational Labour Law and Development, she is helping to transform the narrative on anti-Black racism, as the principal drafter of the Scarborough Charter on Anti-Black Racism and Black Inclusion in Canadian Higher Education.

 Canadian geoscientist Donald Dingwell is regarded as one of the world’s leading volcanologists.
 He is internationally known for his experiments on the physical properties of volcanic systems, including their kinetic processes and eruptions.
 Dingwell and his team have been pivotal in advancing what we know about the physiochemical properties of molten systems, and their influence on magmatic, volcanic and ore-forming processes.